Chapter 14.35

 7. The compatibility of the proposed use with existing and anticipated development;

-8. The relationship of the proposed use to the general plan and floodplain management program for that area;
+8. The relationship of the proposed use to the comprehensive or general plan and floodplain management program for that area;

 9. The safety of access to the property in time of flood for ordinary and emergency vehicles;